Nursing

 This course emphasizes professional role development of the nurse practitioner.
 Students will compare and contrast the various roles of the nurse practitioner and evaluate those roles as they relate to the student's individual planned area of practice.
 The multi-dimensional role of the nurse practitioner as a clinician, advocate, educator and member of the health care team is explored from a historical and current perspective.
 Prerequisite: Admission to graduate study.
 F,S,SS.

-The course results in the development and submission of a pre-doctoral, federally-funded research grant proposal, or equivalent with advisor approval.
-The course builds upon previous doctoral coursework covering grantsmanship and issues in preparing funded research proposals and grant budgets.
+This course is proposed to result in the development and submission of a pre-doctoral, externally fundable research grant proposal with Advisor guidance and approval.
 Prerequisite: NURS 573 and consent of Instructor or Advisor.
-F,S,SS.
+F,S.

 NURS 556.
 PhD Student Intensive.
 1 Credit.